dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.9.0 =
+- Add: New static templates for the following shortcodes: <code>[wallets_deposit]</code>, <code>[wallets_balance]</code>, <code>[wallets_transactions]</code>, <code>[wallets_account_value]</code>, <code>[wallets_rates]</code>.
+- Add: Static template for <code>[wallets_transactions]</code> can now filter displayed transactions based on categories and/or tags.
+- Improve: Widget form of the UIs is now refactored and improved.
+User input is accepted to reflect additions in allowed shortcode attributes.
+- Add: If a shortcode cannot be rendered due to some error, a meaningful error message is shown in the frontend.
+- Add: Admin table listing user balances.
+- Add: Admin table listing user deposit addresses.
+- Add: New PHP API endpoint to cancel transactions.
+- Add: New PHP API endpoint to retry cancelled transactions.
+- Fix: Custom menu item for displaying balances did not render correctly in twenty-nineteen theme, now fixed.
+- Add: Can now disable automatic cron job triggering, by setting "Run every" to "(never)".
+- Fix: Filter <code>wallets_api_deposit_address</code> now correctly checks the capabilities of the user when called with a user argument (other than current user).
+- Improve: Performance of admin transaction list rendering improved.
+- Improve: Performance improvements in exchange rates code, when the price of a coin in the default fiat currency is not the same as that provided by the exchange rate provider service.

 = 3.8.0 =
 - Improve: Massively simplified cron mechanism.
 All cron tasks are unified and they all run on shutdown.